Idanleyb/Classification_Loans-/README.md

 **Problem Statement** : Dream Housing Finance company deals in all home loans.
 They have a presence across all urban, semi-urban, and rural areas.
 Customer-first applies for a home loan after that company validates the customer eligibility for a loan.

-Our goal is to automate the loan qualification process based on the data giben by the customers' filled applicatoin form.
+Our goal is to automate the loan qualification process based on the data given by the customers' filled applicatoin form.

 **Data**: Dataset built from the following features :